VeraCologne/LearningBlog/content/posts/2020-08-28-learning-hour-learning.md

 There were two things Ansgar mentioned that really stuck with me:

 1. It's easier to keep up a dedicated learning practice with some structure through regularity.
 Doing something every day or at a set time every week helps make it become more of a habit that's difficult to skip.
 Especially if you're someone who generally strives with structure.
-2. He shared some links to websites with Code Katas, typing practice, shortcut learning etc. The simple stuff that makes such a big difference.
+2. He shared some links to websites with Code Katas, typing practice, shortcut learning etc.[^1] The simple stuff that makes such a big difference.

 So I have decided that I will try to make time for at least one hour every weekday for some form of learning.
 My current week structure is: